Helga Vala Helgadóttir

-Helga Vala Helgadóttir (born 14 March 1972 in Reykjavik) is an Icelandic politician of the Social Democratic Alliance (Samfylkingin).
-She is a member of the Althing, elected in the 2017 Icelandic parliamentary election on 28 October 2017, representing the constituency of Reykjavík North.
+Helga Vala Helgadóttir (born 14 March 1972) is an Icelandic lawyer, former member of the Althing, and an actress.
+She was a member of the Althing, elected in the 2017 Icelandic parliamentary election for the Reykjavík North constituency, but resigned in September 2023 to become a lawyer again.

+Early life and education

+Helga Vala was born on 14 March 1972 in Reykjavík.
 She was educated at Menntaskólinn við Hamrahlíð and then in 1998 trained in acting at the Icelandic Academy of the Performing Arts.
 She later gained a BA in 2009 and a master's degree in law from Reykjavík University in 2011.
 In 2011 she also received her lawyer's license and from 2011 to 2017, she operated her own law firm.

 Personal life

 Helga Vala is married to Grímur Atlason, a former manager of the Iceland Airwaves music festival.
 They have four children together.
 Helga is the mother of basketball player Ásta Júlía Grímsdóttir.